krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_06_Debug_Module.md

 This is using one type of syntax supported within the playbook in which it is `parameter=value`, e.g. `var=ntc_vendor` and `var=ntc_device_type`.

 However, Ansible also supports a more native YAML syntax using colons in which it becomes `parameter: value` indented as a key under the module name.
-For example this is what the first task would look like:
+For example, this is what the first task would look like:

 ```yaml
       - name: DEBUG AND PRINT TO TERMINAL